 Date Written: July 21, 2017

-We show that the level of at-the-money implied volatility from the Treasury derivatives market (Treasury ‘yield implied volatility’) predicts both the level and volatility of macroeconomic activity such as the growth rates of GDP, industrial production, consumption, and employment, as well as of financial variables such as the level of interest rates and the slope of the term structure, the Libor-OIS spread, and bank credit.
-This predictability is robust to controlling for the short-term interest rate and the term spread, stock returns and stock market implied volatility.
-Treasury yield implied volatility thus constitutes a useful forward-looking state variable to characterize risks and opportunities in the macroeconomy.
+We show that at-the-money implied volatility of options on futures of 5-year Treasury notes (Treasury ‘yield implied volatility’) predicts both the growth rate and volatility of gross domestic product, as well as of other macroeconomic variables, like industrial production, consumption, and employment.
+This predictability is robust to controlling for the term spread, credit spread, stock returns, stock market implied volatility, and several other variables that prior literature showed to predict macroeconomic activity.
+Our results indicate that Treasury yield implied volatility is a useful forward-looking state variable to characterize risks and opportunities in the macro economy.

 Keywords: Treasury Futures, Treasury Futures Options, Implied Volatility, Interest Rate, Business Cycles, Real Activity, Macroeconomic Activity, Macroeconomic Uncertainty, Forecasting, Libor-OIS Spread, Bank Credit